What is Synovectomy?

 If You Are Experiencing Hand Pain, Please Contact Us

 Please contact us as soon as possible to schedule an appointment with our talented team.
 Joint pain can present in many ways and require specialized treatment.
-Call Dr. Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your hand, wrist, or elbow.
+Call Dr. Pruzansky at 212-249-8700 to schedule an appointment and obtain an accurate diagnosis.